-- 5. Come to a new understanding of the human condition through their readings the notions of spirituality, love, understanding, impermanence, tolerance and patriotism. - 6.
-Assess their own values in the light of what they encounter in the literature they study to enrich their personal, cultural and national beliefs. - 7.
-Talk and write about Bhutanese writers as well as major classical and modern writers and their works. - 8.
-Distinguish the best pieces of literature and make choices for their personal collection. - 9.
-Build their vocabulary and practise pronunciation skills. - 10.Read 40 pieces of fiction and non-fiction texts. - 11.
+- 2. Assess their own values in the light of what they encounter in the literature they study. - 3.
+Identify and analyse the range of issues encountered in a variety of texts. - 4.
+Evaluate alternative opinions of the texts they read, using information from other texts and sources where appropriate.
+(Reading Strategy) - 5.
+Demonstrate a greater level of familiarity with Bhutanese writers as well as major classical and modern writers. - 6.
+Understand the aspects of the human condition encountered in their readings the notion of the impact of modern technology, real love, impermanence and aging, self knowledge and language and culture. - 7.
+Distinguish the best pieces of literature and make choices for their personal collection. - 8.
+Demonstrate a heightened sense of beauty and harmony. - 9.
+Build their vocabulary and practise pronunciation skills. - 10.
+Read 40 pieces of fiction and non-fiction texts. - 11.
 Enjoy reading as a learning activity.